Te Huia: Rolling stock

 The carriages retain the modern metro-style doors from their former Auckland Transport SA and SD class days, which are easier for wheelchair users and cyclists to use, so do not have the wide windows as fitted to the Wairarapa Connection carriages which have traditional “quarter” doors (this slightly reduces the number of seats, but the cost of door conversion was prohibitive).
 Carriages are painted with a livery consisting largely of gloss grey, with a depiction of the extinct huia bird.

 The service uses overhauled DF locomotives (two operating and one spare).
 The empty trains run to Otahuhu railway station and the Westfield marshalling yard during the day, and will be serviced at a carriage depot at the Rotokauri railway station (Te Rapa) at night.

-Future

-Upgrades are being built and several proposals made for further improvements.